hodyroff/scs-training/Introduction/README.md

 # SCS training: Introduction

-## About govstack
+## About GovStack
-* govstack <https://govstack.global/> is an international project to
+* GovStack <https://govstack.global/> is an international project to
     - [GovSpecs](https://www.govstack.global/our-offerings/govspecs/): Specify building
       blocks that support governments to provide digital services to their citizens, businesses, civil society, ...